mimiyin/designing-for-education/2015-syllabus.md

 - Where?
 - For how long?
 - And in what kind of educational institutions?
+- According to what standards?

+#### What do we mean by EdTech?
+   * Technology that educates?
+   * Technology for educators?
+   * Technology used by educational institutions?
+   * Technology for education administrators and policymakers?
+   * Technology for students?

 #### Does education need tech?
 - Uruguay v.
 U.S. v Finland